vladimirice/ucom.backend/documentation/how-to/STYLE_GUIDE.md

 Don't use | Do use
 --- | ---
-TODO mark | tags which represents comments reason.
+TODO mark | tags which represent comments reason.

-In order to mark hardcode, raw, bad-optimised fragments, etc. - use such structure:
+To mark hardcode, raw, bad-optimized fragments, etc. - use such structure:
 ```
 [tag_name] - [description]
 ```
-Description must include a reason of a described code structure.
+The description must include a reason for a described code structure.

 Comments reason tags